dusanmsk/loxone-grafana/readme.txt

+upgrade:
+read upgrade.txt because there are some compatibility breakouts

 quickstart:

 0. create dedicated user in loxone, assign permissions.
 Check in loxone web interface that new user see all controls you want to store into influx/grafana.